eric-mathison/docker-wordpress-php/README.md

-# Wordpress PHP-FPM Docker Image with Redis Support
+# Wordpress PHP-FPM Docker Image with Redis Support and WP CLI

 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/eric-mathison/docker-wordpress-php/Build%20Docker%20Image%20and%20Push?style=for-the-badge)

 This is a Wordpress PHP-FPM Docker Image designed to work with this [NGINX Docker Image](https://github.com/eric-mathison/docker-wordpress-nginx).
-This image also includes support for Redis caching.
+This image also includes support for Redis caching and WP CLI.

 ## How to Use this Image